What is Google APIs & its Importance for Business

 - Consumer who wants to consume a specific information.
 Also called as Client.

-- Provider who provides the information.
-Also, called as server.
+- A provider who provides the information.
+Also, called a server.

 Accessing Cloud APIs:

-This is the basic understanding of APIs.
+The Cloud APIs can be accessed from server applications using our current libraries.
+Also, access the same services via our command line tools or our Google Cloud Platform Console web UI.
+This is a basic understanding of APIs.
 To know more about these you can always go to Qwiklabs.
 Qwiklabs offers step-by-step instructions and different scenarios and trains you to become a cloud expert.
-Stay tuned for more on Qwiklabs.
-Until then, we will see you in the Cloud…